 Full details of the AGM, including explanatory notes, are contained in the Notice of the AGM, which will be distributed at least 20 working days before the meeting.
 The Notice sets out the resolutions to be proposed at the AGM and an explanation of each resolution.

-All documents relating to the AGM are available on the Company’s website.
+All documents relating to the AGM will be available on the Company’s website.

 Shareholders may elect to receive notification by email of the availability of the annual report on the Company’s website instead of receiving paper copies.

 The Disclosure Guidance and Transparency Rules (DTR7.2) require certain information to be included in a corporate governance statement set out in a company’s Directors’ Report.